Pasteurization

 food preservation, some kinds of milk can be kept in a refrigerator for the best part of a month!

-It's not just the cool box in your
+It's not just the icebox in your

 kitchen that makes this possible but the way the milk (and other